Austin bomb suspect Mark Anthony Conditt recorded 25-minute 'confession'

-The Texas bombing suspect's cellphone had a 25-minute video recording in which the young man described how he built each explosive device "with a level of specificity" that the Austin chief of police classified as "a confession" at a press conference late Wednesday.
+The Texas bombing suspect's cellphone had a 25-minute video recording in which he described how he built each explosive device "with a level of specificity" that the Austin chief of police classified as "a confession" at a late Wednesday news conference.

 "He does not at all mention anything about terrorism or anything about hate," Manley said, who added that the video did not necessarily clarify a motive.